 For the longest time I hated the taste of alcohol.
 I don’t know what it was, it just didn’t do it for me.
 It was like, “why would you wreck a drink with this when it tastes better without it?”
 Crazy people with all of your alcoholic beverages, I will take mine virgin please and thanks.

 Well sangria sure changed that mentality in a hurry.
 How can you go wrong with a big old glass (more like 4 glasses) of fresh summer fruit, soaked in some sort of fizzy, fruity juice?
 Oh there’s wine in there too?
 No problem.
 In fact, it is the perfect drink for a summer BBQ party.
+The perfect place to drink this?
+In your garden hosting a BBQ on your new composite decking for all of your family and friends.
+It will be one of the best picturesque scenes that you will ever see.

 And with that smooth segway, I am pleased to announce that this is my first week participating in the Sunday Supper Movement, themed “summer BBQ party.”
 If you have Twitter and follow at least one person related to food blogging, you know what the Sunday Supper Movement is, or at the very least you have heard of it.
 I don’t know how long I kept seeing #SundaySupper before I actually decided to investigate it and now here I am, actually doing it!
 Essentially each week (on Sunday, go figure), we all come together to share our recipes related to the given topic.
 Scroll down a bit and you will find links from all of the other participants.
 With any luck, you will find plenty of BBQ dinner recipes to sop up all of the alcohol in this sangria.
 So then you can go and have another glass of this sangria.
 Strategy my friends, strategy.